 Google Chrome is an application by Google Inc..
 Sometimes, computer users want to uninstall this program.
 This can be easier said than done because doing this by hand takes some skill regarding Windows program uninstallation.
 The best SIMPLE action to uninstall Google Chrome is to use Advanced Uninstaller PRO.
 Take the following steps on how to do this: A way to delete Google Chrome from your PC with the help of Advanced Uninstaller PRO

-1. If you don't have Advanced Uninstaller PRO already installed on your Windows PC, install it.
-This is a good step because Advanced Uninstaller PRO is one of the best uninstaller and all around tool to optimize your Windows PC.DOWNLOAD NOW
+1. If you don't have Advanced Uninstaller PRO already installed on your system, install it.
+This is good because Advanced Uninstaller PRO is a very useful uninstaller and all around tool to clean your PC.DOWNLOAD NOW

 - download the program by pressing the DOWNLOAD button

-2. Run Advanced Uninstaller PRO.
-Take some time to admire Advanced Uninstaller PRO's design and number of functions available.
-Advanced Uninstaller PRO is a very good PC management program.
+2. Start Advanced Uninstaller PRO.
+It's recommended to take your time to get familiar with Advanced Uninstaller PRO's interface and wealth of features available.
+Advanced Uninstaller PRO is a very good package of tools.

-5. All the applications installed on the computer will appear
+5. All the applications installed on your PC will be made available to you

-6. Navigate the list of applications until you find Google Chrome or simply click the Search field and type in "Google Chrome".
-If it exists on your system the Google Chrome app will be found automatically.
-Notice that after you select Google Chrome in the list of apps, the following data regarding the application is shown to you:
+6. Scroll the list of applications until you locate Google Chrome or simply activate the Search field and type in "Google Chrome".
+The Google Chrome app will be found very quickly.
+Notice that after you select Google Chrome in the list of apps, some information about the application is available to you:

-- Safety rating (in the left lower corner).
-This explains the opinion other people have regarding Google Chrome, from "Highly recommended" to "Very dangerous".
+- Star rating (in the left lower corner).
+The star rating explains the opinion other people have about Google Chrome, ranging from "Highly recommended" to "Very dangerous".

 - Opinions by other people - Press the Read reviews button.

-- Technical information regarding the program you are about to remove, by pressing the Properties button.
+- Details about the program you are about to uninstall, by pressing the Properties button.

 7. Press the Uninstall button.
 A window asking you to confirm will come up.
 Confirm the uninstall by pressing the Uninstall button.
 Advanced Uninstaller PRO will then remove Google Chrome.